-The most important aspect of your being able to visit with your child during your Child Protective Services (CPS) case is that you all will have been separated from one another for what will likely be the longest period in your lives.
-Going from seeing one another every single day to once every week or even more can be incredibly difficult for parents and children.
+The most crucial aspect of your visiting with your child during your Child Protective Services (CPS) case is that you all will have been separated from one another for what will likely be the most extended period in your lives.
+Going from seeing one another every day to once every week or even more can be incredibly difficult for parents and children.
 The time that you are afforded to be able to spend with one another is precious.

-This is likely information that you are aware of, but it bears repeating that your child does not simply know that you are thinking about them or that you are worried about them if you cannot express those feelings directly to him or her.
+This is credible information that you are aware of, but it bears repeating that your child does not simply know that you are thinking about them or that you are worried about them if you cannot express those feelings directly to them.

-After all- what you are trying to establish is that your child will be safe in your care.
-By reaffirming that your child is going to be taken care of by you moving forward he or she will feel safe and will be more comfortable with the idea of eventually being returned to their home with you.
-How your CPS caseworker evaluates, these visitation sessions will determine the reports that are made to the judge and how long your case may run.
+After all, what you are trying to establish is that your child will be safe in your care.
+By reaffirming that your child will be taken care of by you moving forward, they will feel safe and will be more comfortable with the idea of eventually returning to their home with you.
+How your CPS caseworker evaluates, these visitation sessions will determine the reports made to the judge and how long your case may run.
 Take each opportunity seriously, and your case will benefit as a result.

 Can you learn anything from these visitation sessions?

 You may consider yourself a great parent who loves and cares for your child as much as possible.
 Before this CPS case, there may have been nothing that would indicate that your life would take a turn for the worse and wind up with a CPS investigation threatening to tear apart your family.
-The fact remains, however, that this case involving your family is very much real and as a result is now going to be a part of your life.
+However, the fact remains that this case involving your family is very much real and, as a result, is now going to be a part of your life.
 With that said, you should look at this investigation and the opportunities you are given to see your child as a chance to better yourself.

 Are there aspects of your parenting that you could improve upon?
 Likely, yes.
 That doesn’t just go for you as a person involved with CPS, either.
-Each of us who counts ourselves among the ranks of parents could improve in some form or fashion when it comes to parenting our children.
+Each of us who counts ourselves among the ranks of parents could improve in some form or fashion when parenting our children.
 Why not speak to CPS about what they see in the relationship and use that to better yourself?
-This is good for you, good for your child and also good for your case.
-It is a no lose situation.
+This is good for you, good for your child, and suitable for your case.
+It is a no-lose situation.

-There may be aspects to your life that you were unaware of previously that an investigator can help you sort through effectively.
-This investigation may be the best thing that ever happened to your parenting if it means being able to improve yourself and your parenting skills.
+You may be previously unaware of aspects of your life that an investigator can help you sort through effectively.
+This investigation may be the best thing that ever happened to your parenting if it means improving yourself and your parenting skills.

 Your investigation does not just mean that you have to attend some courtroom hearings and manage your case with a CPS employee.
 You will be expected to progress in the plan laid out for you by CPS and agreed to by none other than you.

 CPS will want your visits with your child to go from supervised at their offices to supervised in public places and even your home.
-If the transition is to occur where your child can return to your home on a permanent basis, it will be smart to get your child re-acclimated to your house.
+If the transition occurs where your child can return to your home permanently, it will be wise to get your child re-acclimated to your house.

 The opposite of this general principle can also apply, however.
-If you do not take advantage of the visitation periods that are afforded to you or you act inappropriately towards your child or any other person involved in your case your visitation time can be reduced dramatically.
-Be on alert that you need to be completely devoted to your child at all times of your case- especially when you are in their presence and CPS has employees watching your interactions at all times.
+Suppose you do not take advantage of the visitation periods afforded to you or misbehave towards your child or any other person involved in your case.
+In that case, your visitation time can be reduced dramatically.
+Be on alert that you need to be devoted entirely to your child at all times of your case- especially when you are in their presence and CPS has employees watching your interactions at all times.

 Preparing for a visit with your child beforehand

-Before making a trip to the visitation site contact the CPS personnel who will be supervising and confirm that the visit is taking place where you believe that it is.
+Before making a trip to the visitation site, contact the CPS personnel who will supervise and confirm that the visit is taking place where you believe it is.
 The most important thing to keep in mind is that it is not out of the realm of possibilities for an appointment to be changed.
-However, if a visitation session is set to occur you had better be sure of the location.
+However, if a visitation session is set to occur, you had better be sure of the location.
 You will upset your child and CPS if you fail to appear at the scheduled date and time.

-Do not assume that just because you called CPS that your specific caseworker would know.
-CPS employees work in large buildings with many employees at least in large counties.
+Do not assume that your specific caseworker would know just because you called CPS.
+CPS employees work in large buildings with many employees, at least in large counties.
 This means that calling a general phone number and leaving only your name and phone number will likely be insufficient.
-Your contact number, the name of your caseworker and a brief question will more than suffice.
+Your contact number, the name of your caseworker, and a brief question will more than suffice.

 Arrange transportation well in advance of your visitation period